TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/LegacyInstallations.rst

 :file:`typo3conf/`
 ------------------

-This directory contains the files :file:`LocalConfiguration.php` and :file:`AdditionalConfiguration.php`.
+Amongst others, this directory contains the files :file:`LocalConfiguration.php` and :file:`AdditionalConfiguration.php`.
 See chapter :ref:`Configuration files <configuration-files>` for details.